Chilled Drink Calculator

 In the following article, you can find out about the ideal serving temperature of different beverages and how our ancestors cooled their drinks in the past - this isn't a new problem.
 We even provide a few tricks to speed up the chilling process, even if you don't have a fridge around.

 We also made a video about the best drink cooling hacks!
 Watch it here:

 The optimal temperature for chilled drinks

 First and foremost, we should try to find out what the ideal drinking temperature is for the beverages in question.
 Yes, yes, we know that when the sun is blazing outside most of you like to parch your thirst with an ice-cold drink.
 Scientists, however, discovered that beverage intake on different temperatures could fulfill different purposes at the most.
-For example, experiments have shown that on a hot, dry day, drinking a hot beverage may cool your body better than a cold drink.
-But when your ultimate goal is to quench thirst as fast as possible, as a recent study shows, cold and carbonated beverages might be your best choice.
-This finding coincides with other surveys which prove that the sensation in the mouth plays a crucial role in satiating thirst.
+For example,that on a hot, dry day, drinking a hot beverage may cool your body better than a cold drink.
+But when your ultimate goal is to quench thirst as fast as possible, , cold and carbonated beverages might be your best choice.
+This finding coincides with which prove that the sensation in the mouth plays a crucial role in satiating thirst.

 In this article, however, we rely prominently on the historically evolved serving habits, that reflects the specific qualities of different drinks.
 Due to their diverse chemical structures, the temperature at which you will enjoy your drink the most will differ from beverage to beverage.